-The applicant is responsible for the cost of the bench and plaque.
+The applicant is responsible for the cost of the drink fountain and plaque.
 The maintenance cost is negligible and is covered by the Town through Parks preservation budget.

 There are no perceived sustainability implications arising from the officer's recommendation.